pivotal/docs-tap/cloud-native-runtimes/how-to-guides/troubleshooting.hbs.md

 # Troubleshooting Cloud Native Runtimes

 This topic tells you how to troubleshoot Cloud Native Runtimes, commonly known as CNRs, installation, or configuration.

 ## <a id='updates-fail'></a> Updates fail with error annotation value is immutable

-****Note**: This has been resolved in TAP 1.8.0, 1.7.5 and 1.6.9.
-Upgrading to these versions will resolve the issue without the procedure described below.

 ### Symptom